Skip to main content

 Adult help

-Think about: the ratio of adults to young people, asking other leaders in the Group, Scout Active Support and parents/carers (let the young people know who is attending).
+Think about: the ratio of adults to young people, asking other leaders in the Group or parents/carers to help if needed. (let the young people know who is attending).
 The recommended minimum ratio for Beaver Scouts and Cub Scouts can be found in Chapter 4 of Policy, Organisation and Rules (POR).

 Refer to POR rule 16.1 to see who must have a personal enquiry carried out.
 More information on the process can be obtained from the Scout Support Centre.